Where We Be

 adds dye to the water to turn it emerald green.
 We thought this

-sounded too fun to pass up!
+sounded too fun to pass up.
 We watched Irish bands, Riverdance

 dancers, and a float parade.
 We also visited nearby Hemisfair

 Park.
-Our third visit on the 26
+Our third visit on the 26th was shared with my parents.
+We

 spent a sunny afternoon dining outdoors alongside the river,